Merkleize/matt/README.md

 The ideas in this section appeared in literature; the reader is referred to the references for a more comprehensive discussion.

-We want to be able to build contracts that allow conditions of the type *f*(*x*)&nbsp;=&nbsp;*y*; yet, we do not want the layer 1 to be forced to do expensive computation.
+We want to be able to build contracts that allow conditions of the type *f*(*x*)&nbsp;=&nbsp;*y*; yet, we do not want layer&nbsp;1 to be forced to perform any expensive computation.

-In the following, we assume for simplicity that Alice and Bob are the only participants of the covenant, and they both locked some funds *bond*<sub>A</sub> and *bond*<sub>A</sub> (respectively) inside the covenant's UTXO.
+In the following, we assume for simplicity that Alice and Bob are the only participants of the covenant, and they both locked some funds *bond*<sub>A</sub> and *bond*<sub>B</sub> (respectively) inside the covenant's UTXO.

 1. Alice posts the statement "*f*(*x*)&nbsp;=&nbsp;*y*".
 2. After a *challenge period*, if no challenge occurs, Alice is free to continue and unlock the funds; the statement is true.
 3. At any time before the *challenge period* expires, Bob can start a challenge: "actually, *f*(*x*)&nbsp;=&nbsp;*z*".

-In case of a challenge, Alice and Bob enter a challenge resolution protocol, arbitrated by layer 1; the winner takes the other party's bond (details and the exact game theory vary based on the type of protocol the challenge is part of; choosing the right amount of bonds is crucial for protocol design).
+In case of a challenge, Alice and Bob enter a challenge resolution protocol, arbitrated by layer&nbsp;1; the winner takes the other party's bond (details and the exact game theory vary based on the type of protocol the challenge is part of; choosing the right amount of bonds is crucial for protocol design).

 The remainder of this section sketches an instantiation of the challenge protocol.